fluxcd/flux2/docs/guides/flux-v1-automation-migration.md

 To migrate to Flux v2 automation, you will need to do three things:

- - make sure you are running the automation controllers; and,
+ - make sure you are running the automation controllers; then,
+ - declare the automation with an `ImageUpdateAutomation` object; and,
- - translate Flux v1 annotations to Flux v2 `ImageRepository` and `ImagePolicy` objects, and put update markers in files; and,
+ - migrate each manifest by translate Flux v1 annotations to Flux v2 `ImageRepository` and `ImagePolicy` objects, and putting update markers in the manifest file.

- - declare the automation with an `ImageUpdateAutomation` object.
+### Where to keep `ImageRepository`, `ImagePolicy` and `ImageUpdateAutomation` manifests

+This guide assumes you want to manage automation itself via Flux.
+In the following sections, manifests for the objects controlling automation are saved in files, committed to Git, and applied in the cluster with Flux.

 A Flux v2 installation will typically have a Git repository structured like this: